Phocavis: Paleoenvironment

-Phocavis is the earliest known genus of plotopterid, dating from the Late Eocene.
+Phocavis is the earliest and presumably most basal known genus of plotopterid, dating from the Late Eocene.
 The Keasey Formation, in which it was found, represents deep sea deposits, at an approximate deposition depth of 500 to 1000 m, possibly indicating that plotopterids were able to venture far from the coast early in their evolution.
 In the Eocene of this formation are also represented a pseudodontorn, a marine turtle, a cetacean, teleost fish and sharks.
 The cohabitation between plotopterids and early cetaceans since the Eocene goes against an earlier theory justifying the extinction of the plotopterids during the Miocene by an unequal concurrence with porpoises, and may designate other culprits, such as the dramatic climatic and oceanographic changes in the North Pacific during the Early and Middle Miocene, affecting phytoplanktonic communities and causing the extinction of the specialized plotopterids, in favor of other group such as the enaliarctine pinnipeds.
+Phocavis was contemporaneous of at least one other distinct species of plotopterid, colloquially known as the "Whiskey Creek plotopterid", from the Late Eocene of the Makah Formation.